• 0

 Measuring up for raised beds

-Before you go building your raised beds it's important to measure the size of them, where they are going to go and what you'll be planting in them.
-You must accurately measure the space in which your raised bed is going so that you have enough space and materials to build them.
+Before you build your raised beds, it's important to measure their size, where they will go, and what you'll plant in them.
+You must accurately measure the space in which your raised bed will go so that you have enough space and materials to build it.

-The main measurements you will need when building a raised bed are the length, width & height of the raised beds.
+The main measurements you will need when building a raised bed are the length, width & height of the raised bed.

 Take a pad and always double-check your measurements.